denysdukhovnov/COVID_disparities_USA/README.md

 # County-level socio-economic disparities in COVID-19 mortality in the USA
-This repository contains the code and input data to replicate Dukhovnov &amp; Barbieri (2021) analysis "County-level socio-economic disparities in COVID-19 mortality in the United States"
+This repository contains the code and input data to replicate Dukhovnov &amp; Barbieri (2021) analysis "County-level socio-economic disparities in COVID-19 mortality in the USA" (https://academic.oup.com/ije/advance-article/doi/10.1093/ije/dyab267/6484424)

 Please use the scripts in their labeled order and follow the line-by-line instructions within each script.